 This creates a model where each mobile network operator looks intently at where traffic is leaking out to a competitor network and builds new base stations to stem the flow of out payments.
 It drives up the worst performing networks to the best and incentivises the best to do even better.
 Network competition is re-invented.
 It combines the best in competition with the best in network sharing – a sort of competitive network sharing (CNS).

 That said such a revolutionary new competition model, whatever its merits, will not happen over the next few years.
-Mobile operators will not want to risk their high margin international roaming income with an emerging national roaming income that will inevitably be at more competitive rates.
-Neither is it a model that regulators would want to readily embrace all the while they see a chance of breathing new life into the old network competition model…better the devil they know.
-But over the past 7 years they have been on a track of winning many of the battles but losing the war of sustaining a 5 mobile network operator market…and there appears nothing in all the external dynamics likely to change that track.
-Already the competition between the five mobile networks is only skin deep.
+Mobile operators will not want to risk their high margin international roaming income with an emerging national roaming model that has no retail roaming charges.
+They will exaggerate the problems of switching on national roaming.
+It is not that complicated and particularly bearing in mind that automatic handover across cells of different mobile operators is not essential for data.
+The mobile operators are not the only ones yet to see the light.
+It is not a model that regulators would want to readily embrace all the while they see a chance of breathing new life into the old network competition model…better the devil they know.
+They appear blind to the fact that the current competition model is now only skin deep.
 Wholesale national roaming offers a much brighter future than a heavily regulated monopoly or duopoly…its time will come.